rochars/alawmulaw/README.md

 const alaw = require("alawmulaw").alaw;

-// Compressing all the samples in a file
+// Encode all the samples in a file
 // Only 16-bit samples are supported
 aLawSamples = alaw.encode(pcmSamples);